Skip to content

 For the full topic catalog see the Frigate MQTT reference.

-The two cleanest paths:
+The cleanest path:

-1. Through Home Assistant.
+Through Home Assistant.
 The HA mobile app supports rich push with images via notify.mobile_app_*.
 The Home Assistant guide shows the automation template.

 Fregata holds a .idleSystemSleepDisabled activity assertion for the whole time Frigate is running, so the system stays awake on its own — MQTT publishes keep flowing without you needing to touch Energy Saver.
 See Mac sleep and Wake-On-Demand for the full story (including the lid-close caveat on laptops).